Empirical and Instance-Dependent Estimation of Markov Chain and Mixing Time: Introduction

 \section{Introduction}

-The topic of this work is the construction of a non-trivial high confidence interval around the mixing time of a finite state ergodic Markov chain, when one is only allowed to observe a single long trajectory of states $X_1, X_2, \dots, X_m$, i.e. does not have access to a restart mechanism.
-The problem is motivated by PAC-type learning problems that assume data sampled from a Markovian process, where generalization guarantees oftentimes involve the \emph{a priori} unknown mixing properties of the chain.
-Other applications are in MCMC diagnostics for non-reversible Markov chains, that may enjoy better mixing properties or asymptotic variance than their reversible counterparts, or in the field of reinforcement learning, where bounds on the mixing time are routinely assumed.
-We invite the reader to the \emph{related work} sections of \citet{hsu2019, wolfer2019mixing} for a complete set of references to the aforementioned problems and additional motivation.
+This study delves into the intricacies of constructing non--trivial high confidence intervals for the transition matrix and the mixing time of a finite state time--homogeneous ergodic Markov chain.
+Challenges arise when only a single long trajectory of states, $X^m = X_1, X_2, \dots, X_m$, is available for observation, without access to a restart mechanism.
+The problem is motivated by the following applications. \begin{enumerate} \item Probably Approximately Correct (PAC)--type learning problems, which assume data sampled from a Markovian process, and where generalization guarantees frequently depend on the \emph{a priori} unknown mixing properties of the chain \citep{kuznetsov2017generalization}. \item Markov Chain Monte Carlo (MCMC) diagnostics for non--reversible Markov chains, which may exhibit superior mixing properties or asymptotic variance compared to their reversible counterparts \citep{bierkens2016non}. \item Reinforcement learning, where bounds on the mixing time of Markov decision processes \citep{ortner2020regret} are routinely assumed. \end{enumerate} We encourage the reader to refer to the related work sections of \cite{hsu2019, wolfer2023improved} for a more comprehensive collection of references regarding the aforementioned problems.
+In this paper, we are particularly interested in obtaining confidence intervals and procedures which could benefit from additional structure, or known properties of the transition matrix, e.g. sparsity of its connection graph.
+By doing do, our goal is to provide a beyond worst--case analysis for two central problems in statistics.